-The Dartmouth Heritage Trail is now officially open, offering visitors the opportunity to follow in the Pilgrims’ footsteps and find out more about the Devon’s town’s links to the historic voyage across the Atlantic in 1620.
+The Dartmouth Heritage Trail officially opened in November 2019, offering visitors the opportunity to follow in the Pilgrims’ footsteps and find out more about the Devon’s town’s links to the historic voyage across the Atlantic in 1620.

 Indeed, if it weren't for the skilled craftsmen of Dartmouth nearly 400 years ago, the story may have had a very different ending.